alan78814/-/README.md

 A simple web application for Card Game

 ## Features
--The object of the game is to turn over pairs of matching cards
+- The object of the game is to turn over pairs of matching cards